Feyerabend/ABC80/README.md

 but not running BASIC.
 I never was into games really, so game oriented machines was not in my aim at all.
 The Jupiter ACE had a interesting language FORTH that was interesting.
 But it also had a horrible "rubbery" keyboard, like its cousin Sinclair ZX-Spectrum.
 The interior though resembles more ZX80/81.
-Fast, but not really usable with the keayboard.
+Fast, but not really usable with the keyboard.
 Even for the time.

 ![Reimagined partial idea on AIR-FIGHT](assets/images/Ace.gif)